myreen/tda283_website/pages/project.md

 ```

 We note several things:

 * Registers and local variables have names starting with `%`.
-* The syntax for function calls uses conventional parameter lists
+* The syntax for function calls uses conventional parameter lists (with type
-    (with type info for each parameter).
+  info for each parameter).
 * Booleans have type `i1`, one bit integers.
-* After initialization, we branch explicitly to `lab0`, rather than just
+* After initialization, we branch explicitly to `lab0`, rather than just falling
-    falling through.
+  through.

 LLVM tools
 ----------

-Your compiler will generate a text file with LLVM code, which is
+Your compiler will generate a text file with LLVM code, which is conventionally
-conventionally stored in files with suffix `.ll`.
+stored in files with suffix `.ll`.
 There are then several tools you might use:

-* The *assembler* `llvm-as`, which translates the
-    file to an equivalent binary format, called the *bitcode*
+* The *assembler* `llvm-as`, which translates the file to an equivalent binary
-    format, stored in files with suffix `.bc` This is just a more
+  format, called the *bitcode* format, stored in files with suffix `.bc` This is
-    efficient form for further processing.
-There is a
+  just a more efficient form for further processing.
+There is a *disassembler*
-    *disassembler* `llvm-dis` that translates in the
+  `llvm-dis` that translates in the opposite direction.
-    opposite direction.
-* The *linker*
-    `llvm-link`, which can be used to link together e.g.
+* The *linker* `llvm-link`, which can be used to link together, e.g., `main.bc`
-    `main.bc` with bitcode file `runtime.bc` that
+  with the bitcode file `runtime.bc` that defines the function `@printInt` and
-    defines the function `@printInt` and the other IO
+  the other `IO` functions.
-    functions.
 By default, two files are written, `a.out` and
   `a.out.bc`.
-As one can guess from the suffix,
-    `a.out.bc` is a bitcode file which contains the definitions
+As one can guess from the suffix, `a.out.bc` is a bitcode file
-    from all the input bitcode files.
+  which contains the definitions from all the input bitcode files.
-* The *interpreter/JIT compiler*
-    `lli`, which directly executes its bitcode file argument,
+* The *interpreter/JIT compiler* `lli`, which directly executes its bitcode file
-    using a Just-In-Time compiler.
+  argument, using a Just-In-Time (JIT) compiler.
-* The *static compiler*
-    `llc`, which translates the file to a native assembler
+* The *static compiler* `llc`, which translates the file to a native assembler
   file for any of the supported architectures.
-It can also produce
+It can also produce native object
-    native object files using the flag `-filetype=obj`
+  files using the flag `-filetype=obj`
-* The *analyzer/optimizer*
-    `opt`, which can perform a wide range of code
+* The *analyzer/optimizer* `opt`, which can perform a wide range of code
   optimizations of bitcode.

+Note that some installations of LLVM require a version number after the tool
+name, for example `llvm-as-3.8` instead of `llvm-as`.

-Here are the steps you can use to produce an executable file from
+Here are the steps you can use to produce an executable file from within your
-within your compiler:
+compiler:

 * Your compiler produces an LLVM file, let's call it `prog.ll`.
 * Convert the file to bitcode format using `llvm-as`.
+For our example file,
+  issue the command `llvm-as prog.ll`.
+This produces the file `prog.bc`.
+* Link the bitcode file with the runtime file using `llvm-link`.
+This step
+  requires that you give the name of the output file using the `-o` flag.
 For
-    our example file, issue the command `llvm-as prog.ll`.
-This produces the file `prog.bc`.
-* Link the bitcode file with the runtime file using
-    `llvm-link`.
-This step requires that you give the name
-    of the output file using the `-o` flag.
-For example we
-    can name the output file `main.bc` like so:
+  example we can name the output file `main.bc` like so: `llvm-link prog.bc
-    `llvm-link prog.bc runtime.bc -o main.bc`.
+  runtime.bc -o main.bc`.
 * Generate a native object file using `llc`.
-By default
+By default `llc` will produce
-    `llc` will produce assembler output, but by using the flag
-    `-filetype=obj` it will produce an object file.
+  assembler output, but by using the flag `-filetype=obj` it will produce an
+  object file.
+The invocation will look like this: `llc -filetype=obj main.bc`
+* Produce an executable.
+The LLVM toolchain does not have support for this.
 The
-    invocation will look like this: `llc -filetype=obj main.bc`
-* Produce an executable.
-The LLVM toolchain
-    does not have support for this.
-The easiest way to produce an
-    executable from an object file is to invoke a C compiler, like so:
+  easiest way to produce an executable from an object file is to invoke a C
-    `gcc main.o`.
+  compiler, like so: `gcc main.o`.
 This will produce the executable file
   `a.out`.
-If you want to change the name of the output, use
-    the flag `-o`.
+If you want to change the name of the output, use the flag `-o`.

-    Under the hood `gcc` calls the native
-    linker `ld` but we do not recommend that you do that,
+    Under the hood `gcc` calls the native linker `ld` but we do not recommend
-    because it requires specifying extra libraries and possibly adding
+    that you do that, because it requires specifying extra libraries and
-    paths.
+    possibly adding paths.
 GCC solves all that for us.
-If you want to see how GCC
+If you want to see how
-    invokes the `ld` command use the `-v` flag when
+    GCC invokes the `ld` command use the `-v` flag when running GCC.
-    running GCC.

 Optimizations